MelonKony/millmint/site/factbook/society/culture/metaphysics.md

 emoji: Q
 color: red

-tags:
-  - culture
-categories:
-  - society
+description: Parts of Vekllei, especially in the ancient cultures of Oslola and Kala, have a fundamental metaphysical assumptions about the world.

 image: /images/spiritful.jpg

 aliases:
 - /metaphysics/

-description: Upen is an indigenous religion of Vekllei, a utopia created by Hobart Phillips.

 ---
 {{<note series>}}
  This article is about [Vekllei](/factbook/vekllei)